 - Data stored in technology and operational silos

 - Can lead to a disjointed experience for your customers

 - Can be more expensive, depending on the configuration

 - More complicated

-The good news is that a unifying platform like Hum mitigates all of these disadvantages.
+The good news is that a unifying platform like Hum - built for content-rich organizations like associations, B2B media companies, and research publishers - can mitigate all of these disadvantages.